kevinsea/Insight-Wiki-Stage/Insight and Data Providers.md

 * [[PostgreSQL Provider]] - common features, no TVPs
 * [[Glimpse Provider]] - all features of the underlying database
 * [[MiniProfiler Provider]] - all features of the underlying database

+If you don't install a provider for your database, Insight 3.1.4 and later will use a default provider that will give you some basic functionality.

 ## (Possibly) Important Note ##